 If you need help with the online application, please contact the Graduate Admissions Staff assigned to EEB.
-For other questions, please contact Prof. Jim Fordyce, Chair of the Graduate Admissions Committee.
+For other questions, please contact Prof. Nina Fefferman, Chair of the Graduate Admissions Committee.

 - Our students publish dozens of papers annually in journals such as Science, Ecology, Systematic Biology, Proceedings of the Royal Society B, American Naturalist, Biological Invasions, Journal of College Science Teaching, and many more.